 • Visit at lower-traffic times of day – if you have control over the time of your visit, consider a morning or evening trip rather than the busy 11 AM to 5 PM period.
 While the buzz around Niagara Falls is exhilarating at the most popular times of day, the lineups are not ideal for a tight schedule.

-• Don’t overbook – to truly enjoy Niagara Falls, you should allow for some time to admire the waterfalls and to wander Clifton Hills.
+• Don’t overbook – to truly enjoy Niagara Falls, you should allow some time to admire the waterfalls and wander Clifton Hills.
 At maximum, you should plan about one scheduled tourist activity every 1.5-2 hours (see section above for specific details).

 • Make a list of what you want to do in order of importance – It can be hard to predict which attractions will have the longest waits on a given day, so walk around your top spots and keep an eye out for openings.
 While it is usually worth waiting a bit for a once-in-a-lifetime chance to get close to Niagara Falls, you can probably find an alternative to attractions lower on your list.